MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 ## Microsoft Teams installations on a Mac

-As of January 16, 2019, if you're using Version 16.21, or later, of the Office suite install package to deploy on a Mac, Teams will be installed by default.
+If you're using Version 16.21, or later, of the Office suite install package to deploy on a Mac, Teams will be installed by default.

 If you don’t want Teams installed by default, there is an Office suite install package available that doesn't include Teams.
 You can also use the install packages for individual applications, such as Word or Excel.
 For links to the most current install packages, see [Update history for Office for Mac](https://docs.microsoft.com/officeupdates/update-history-office-for-mac).